List of current champions in WWE: Developmental

-For the men's division, NXT features a primary, a secondary, two specialty, and a tag team championship, while the women's division has a primary, a secondary, and a specialty championship.
+For the men's division, NXT features a primary, a secondary, and a tag team championship, while the women's division has a primary and a secondary championship.
 There is also a women's tag team championship shared with Raw and SmackDown (listed above).

-Both Evolve and WWE ID each feature one championship for their respective men's and women's divisions.
+Evolve and WWE ID each feature one singles championship for their respective men's and women's divisions.